 Canoeing, kayaking, and even tubing down the river are all popular activities for all ages while visiting Sleeping Bear Dunes.

-Riverside Canoe Trips on the Platte River or Crystal River Outfitters provides rentals for outings.
+Riverside Canoe Trips on the Platte River or Crystal River Outfitters both provide rentals for outings.
 These outfitters offer everything from lazy river tube rides to adrenaline-pumping fast water kayak adventures.

 The Lower Platte and the Crystal River are more family-friendly adventures floating on the river.